takari/polyglot-maven/README.md

 look at the integration tests for each dialect in this repository for some examples as well as our dedicated [polyglot-maven-examples project](https://github.com/takari/polyglot-maven-examples).

+Some dialect folder contain specific README files with futher instructions as as test code with example projects and more.
+Ensure to check the ones for your specific dialect out as well.

 The following projects are real world usage examples that use Polyglot Maven in their regular development and release work: